 Every automation map starts with a trigger, which is what begins a contact on your automation path.
 In addition to the triggers you’ll add to your automation as the main entryways, each map comes with a default trigger named Added to Automation.
 This default trigger allows contacts to join the automation maps either by being added manually or via your automation settings.
 Here’s how to use that trigger in your automation maps.

-Using the default Added to Campaign trigger
+Using the default Added to Automation trigger

-If a contact is added to a campaign, the contact will proceed down the elements below the Added to Campaign element.
-You’ll use this option only if you don’t have other triggers that add contacts to your campaign.
+If a contact is added to an automation map, the contact will proceed down the elements below the Added to Automation element.
+You’ll use this option only if you don’t have other triggers that add contacts to your automation.

-This option allows you to send contacts who enter through the default Added to Campaign element to the element on your map they should experience first.
-You would use this option if you have other triggers that add contacts to your campaign, such as if a contact submits a form.
+This option allows you to send contacts who enter through the default Added to Automation element to the element on your map they should experience first.
+You would use this option if you have other triggers that add contacts to your automation maps, such as if a contact submits a form.

-If the only way that contacts will be added to the map is by additional triggers that are activated or goals that are achieved, place an end below the Added to Campaign element.
-The Added to Campaign element cannot be deleted, but this option allows you to bypass it.
+If the only way that contacts will be added to the map is by additional triggers that are activated or goals that are achieved, place an end below the Added to Automation element.
+The Added to Automation element cannot be deleted, but this option allows you to bypass it.

 Conversely, you would use the end element if you want to make sure that only people who actually purchase receive this information.